Harry Potter (character): Reception

-In 2002, Harry Potter was voted No. 85 among the "100 Best Fictional Characters" by Book magazine and also voted the 35th "Worst Briton" in Channel 4's "100 Worst Britons We Love to Hate" programme.
+In 2002, Book magazine ranked Harry Potter No. 85 among the "100 Best Fictional Characters since 1900".
 Entertainment Weekly ranked Harry Potter number two on its 2010 "100 Greatest Characters of the Last 20 Years" list, saying "Long after we've turned the last page and watched the last end credit, Harry still feels like someone we know.
 And that's the most magical thing about him."
 UGO Networks listed Harry as one of their best heroes of all time, who said that "Harry is a hero to the often oppressed and downtrodden young fan boys and girls out there, who finally have an icon that is respected and revered by those who might otherwise look down on robe-wearing and wand waving as dork fodder".
 Harry Potter was also ranked number thirty-six on Empire's 2008 list of "100 Greatest Movie Characters of All Time".
 IGN said that Harry Potter was their favourite Harry Potter character, calling him a "sympathetic figure" and saying in response to his fights against Voldemort that "everybody loves an underdog story of good vs. evil".

-On the other hand, he has received criticism.
-In The Irish Times, Ed Power wrote "Potter, by contrast, is an anointed cherub, told he is special from the very outset.
-He has no winning attributes yet ... is fawned over endlessly.
-Harry is thus the ultimate 'Special One' – celebrated as an overachiever before he's achieved anything. ...
-In Potter, [Rowling] encourages the underage reader to identify with a young man who is exceptional only because the author insists this to be the case.
-You're extraordinary no matter what.
-Is that an outlook I want to pass onto my kids?"
-Author Lannah Marshall criticised the character, saying "What I hear about Harry Potter, more often than not, is that he is a bland character.
-Defence of this includes that he is an audience surrogate, or what I call a 'puppet protagonist'.
-A puppet protagonist is a main character with dull, limited personality, enabling the audience to step inside the role and use their imagination to fill in the rest.
-The prevalence of first-person narration within Young Adult (YA) simply adds to the tide of puppet protagonists; introducing hundreds of bland, forgetful leads into interesting and complex stories to allow the reader to feel part of the tale.
-It's like we’re going back to the second-person horrors of choose-your-own-adventure books."